-A prospective single-center study with the enrollment of consecutive adult MuD patients referred to cardiac screening from 2012 to 2018 with the collection of clinical and CMR data.
-During follow-up (FUP), major adverse cardiac events were considered a composite of device implantation, ventricular tachycardia (VT), hospitalization due to heart failure, and death.
+This is a prospective single-center study with the enrollment of consecutive adult MuD patients referred to cardiac screening from 2012 to 2018 with the collection of clinical and CMR data.
+During follow-up (FUP), major adverse cardiac events such as a composite of device implantation, ventricular tachycardia (VT), hospitalization due to heart failure, and death, were considered.

-Sixty-five patients were included (mean age of 32 ± 16 , 51% female); the majority had myotonic dystrophy (34; 52.3%); most were asymptomatic (60; 92.3%) and at sinus rhythm (64; 98.5%).
-CMR was abnormal in 23 (43.3%) patients: left ventricle ejection fraction (LVEF) <55% was found in 7 patients, and late gadolinium enhancement (LGE) was present in 23 patients, mainly intra-myocardial or subepicardial (10 and 8 patients, respectively).
+Sixty-five patients were included (mean age of 32±16, 51% female); the majority had myotonic dystrophy (34; 52.3%); most were asymptomatic (60; 92.3%) and at sinus rhythm (64; 98.5%).
+CMR was abnormal in 23 (43.3%) patients: left ventricle ejection fraction (LVEF) <55% was found in 7 patients, and late gadolinium enhancement (LGE) was present in 23 patients, mainly intramyocardial or subepicardial (10 and 8 patients, respectively).